Michelle Legge

 So how much will you pay in Wealth Tax on your crypto?
 It all depends on where you live and the total value of your assets.
 Each canton sets its own Wealth Tax rate and in many cantons the Wealth Tax rate is progressive - so you'll pay more if your assets are worth more.

 This said, most cantons have a Wealth Tax of between 0.3 - 1%, so it's not a high tax rate in any instance.
 Each canton also has a Wealth Tax exempt allowance - a portion of private wealth you don't pay tax on.
 Again, this varies based on the specific canton in which you live but is normally around 100,000 CHF per individual taxpayer.
-You can find out more about your canton's Wealth Tax rates here.
+You can find out more about your canton's Wealth Tax Rates here.

 Crypto tax breaks Switzerland